Power system operations and control: Seconds-after control

 Another term commonly used for the primary control is frequency response (or "beta").
 Frequency response also includes the inertial response of the generators.
 This is the parameter that is approximated by the frequency bias coefficient of the area control error (ACE) calculation used for automatic generation control.

 Minutes-after control

 The Secondary control is used to restore the system frequency after a disturbance, with adjustments made by the balancing authority control computer (this is typically referred to as load-frequency control or automatic generation control) and manual actions taken by the balancing authority staff.
-Secondary control uses both the spinning and non-spinning reserves, with balancing services deployed within minutes after disturbance (hydropower plants are capable of an even faster reaction).
+Secondary control uses both the spinning and non-spinning reserves, with balancing services deployed within minutes after a disturbance (hydropower plants are capable of an even faster reaction).

 Tertiary control

 The tertiary control involves reserve deployment and restoration to handle the current and future contingencies.

+Emergency control

+In the event of a significant grid contingency, like a major loss of generation capacity, emergency measures might be necessary to avoid a cascading failure.
+Load shedding (LS) is a standard emergency control action that reduces demand by disconnecting certain loads within an acceptable timeframe (0.2 - 3 seconds), thereby preventing the collapse of the grid.
+Another emergecy control action is islanding.

 Time control

 The goal of the time control is to maintain the long-term frequency at the specified value within a wide area synchronous grid.
 Due to the disturbances, the average frequency drifts, and a time error accumulates between the official time and the time measured in the AC cycles.
 In the US, the average 60 Hz frequency is maintained within each interconnection by a designated entity, time monitor, that periodically changes the frequency target of the grid (scheduled frequency) to bring the overall time offset within the predefined limits.
 For example, in the Eastern Interconnection the action (temporarily setting the frequency to 60.02 Hz or 59.98 Hz) is initiated when the time offset reaches 10 seconds and ceases once the offset reaches 6 seconds.
 Time control is performed either by a computer (Automatic Time Error Correction), or by the monitor requesting balancing authorities to adjust their settings.